-From March to November, Parliamentary Services are offering a special tour of the Parliament Building in honour of the 50th anniversary of women’s gaining the right to vote.
+Parliamentary Services are inviting visitors from August 9th 2022 on, to discover the Parliament Building from the perspective of women.
 On the tour, visitors will learn more about the role women have played in Swiss democracy to this day.

 Visitors will stand in the same places where women for decades fought for their political rights: form the countless women’s movement protests on the Bundesplatz to the election of the first women to parliament in 1971, and the political shift after the last National Council elections in 2019, resulting in almost equal numbers of men and women in the National Council.